iamgroot400/NetQuest/README.md

 ## What it does

-- **Topology editor** — drag PCs, switches, routers and servers onto a canvas, cable them together, move, rename and delete them, zoom and pan.
+- **Topology editor** — drag PCs, switches, routers, firewalls, DNS servers, DHCP servers and web servers onto a canvas, cable them together, move, rename and delete them, zoom and pan.
-- **Real device configuration** — IPv4 addresses, subnet masks, default gateways, per-interface shutdown, static routes on routers.
+- **Real device configuration** — IPv4 addresses, subnet masks, default gateways, per-interface shutdown, static routes, listening services, DNS zones, DHCP pools, firewall rules, NAT and VPN tunnels.
 Every field feeds the simulation.
-- **A real protocol engine** — Ethernet framing, MAC learning and flooding, ARP request/reply with a cache, IPv4 forwarding with longest-prefix matching and TTL decrement, ICMP echo plus destination-unreachable and time-exceeded.
+- **A real protocol engine** — Ethernet framing, MAC learning and flooding, ARP request/reply with a cache, IPv4 forwarding with longest-prefix matching and TTL decrement, ICMP echo plus destination-unreachable/time-exceeded, TCP/UDP with a real SYN → SYN-ACK/RST handshake, DNS (A/CNAME/MX, CNAME chains, NXDOMAIN), DHCP (DISCOVER/OFFER/REQUEST/ACK, pools, leases), a stateful inline firewall, source NAT, and UDP-tunnelled VPN.
-- **Per-device terminals** — `ipconfig`, `ping`, `arp`, `show mac-address-table`, `show ip route`, `show interfaces`, and more, all reading live state.
+- **Per-device terminals** — `ipconfig`, `ping`, `traceroute`, `nslookup`, `dig`, `connect`, `curl`, `arp`, `ip addr`/`ip route`, `netstat`, `services`, `dhcp renew`/`release`, `show mac-address-table`, `show ip route`, `show access-list`, `show ip nat translations`, and more — all reading live state.
+- **Connection Tester** — pick a source, a destination (address or name), a port and a protocol, and get back exactly what happened: open, refused (host said no), filtered (something in between dropped it silently), unreachable, or a DNS failure — with the full path and where it stopped.
-- **Packet visualisation** — a hop-by-hop animation you can play, pause, step and replay, with an event log and a packet inspector showing the real headers.
+- **Packet visualisation** — a hop-by-hop animation you can play, pause, step and replay, with an event log and a packet inspector showing the real headers at every layer, including what rides inside a VPN tunnel.
-- **Missions** — 11 data-driven challenges across building, switching, routing and troubleshooting, validated by running the actual engine.
+- **Missions** — 21 data-driven challenges across building, switching,
+  routing, DNS/DHCP, firewalls/NAT/VPN and troubleshooting, validated by running the actual engine, each with a post-solve explanation of what happened and why.
 - **XP and levels** — progress through Ethernet → IPv4 → ARP → Switching →
+  Routing → DNS → DHCP → Ports & Services → Firewalls → NAT & Tunnels,
-  Routing, unlocking missions as you go.
+  unlocking missions as you go.
 - **Save / load / export** — a topology is a plain JSON file.

 ## How the simulator works